Desertification

+At least 90% of the inhabitants of drylands live in developing countries, where they also suffer from poor economic and social conditions.
+This situation is exacerbated by land degradation because of the reduction in productivity, the precariousness of living conditions and the difficulty of access to resources and opportunities.

+Geographic areas most affected are located in Africa (Sahel region), Asia (Gobi Desert and Mongolia) and parts of South America.
+Drylands occupy approximately 40–41% of Earth's land area and are home to more than 2 billion people.
+Effects of desertification include sand and dust storms, food insecurity, and poverty.

+Methods of mitigating or reversing desertification include improving soil quality, greening deserts, managing grazing, and tree-planting (reforestation and afforestation).

+Throughout geological history, the development of deserts has occurred naturally over long intervals of time.
+The modern study of desertification emerged from the study of the 1980s drought in the Sahel.

-Definitions of words
+Definitions

+Desertification is a gradual process of increased soil aridity.
+Desertification has been defined in the text of the United Nations Convention to Combat Desertification (UNCCD) as "land degradation in arid, semi-arid and dry sub-humid regions resulting from various factors, including climatic variations and human activities."

+Definition of Desert – That area of the earth where the sum of rain and snowfall is much less than other areas, where the annual average rainfall is less than 25CM.
+Definition by UNO (1995) – Land degradation in barren, humid and sub-humid areas due to climate change and human activities is called desertification.

-As recently as 2005, considerable controversy existed over the proper definition of the term "desertification."
-Helmut Geist (2005) identified more than 100 formal definitions.
-The most widely accepted of these was that of the Princeton University Dictionary which defined it as "the process of fertile land transforming into desert typically as a result of deforestation, drought or improper/inappropriate agriculture".This definition clearly demonstrated the interconnectedness of desertification and human activities, in particular land use and land management practices.
-It also highlighted the economic, social and environmental implications of desertification.However, this original understanding that desertification involved the physical expansion of deserts has been rejected as the concept has evolved.
-Desertification has been defined in the text of the United Nations Convention to Combat Desertification (UNCCD) as "land degradation in arid, semi-arid and dry sub-humid regions resulting from various factors, including climatic variations and human activities according to Hulme and Kelly, (1993)."
+As of 2005, considerable controversy existed over the proper definition of the term desertification with more than 100 formal definitions in existence.
+The most widely accepted of these was that of the Princeton University Dictionary which defined it as "the process of fertile land transforming into desert typically as a result of deforestation, drought or improper/inappropriate agriculture".
+This definition clearly demonstrated the interconnectedness of desertification and human activities, in particular land use and land management practices.
+It also highlighted the economic, social and environmental implications of desertification.
+However, this original understanding that desertification involved the physical expansion of deserts has been rejected as the concept has further evolved since then.

 There exists also controversy around the sub-grouping of types of desertification, including, for example, the validity and usefulness of such terms as "man-made desert" and "non-pattern desert".